 The Boring Bit!

 Take plenty of spare memory cards or free up enough space before you start your trip.
 Take your battery charger and take every opportunity to charge your batteries.
+There’s no point trying to get great camping photos if you run out of memory space or battery charge.
 As soon as you get back home copy all of your images into a folder on your computer called something like “CampPadstow010812” and then copy that folder onto another hard drive, cloud or a DVD.
 They say there are those who back up and those who say they will.
 Your images are too precious to lose and should be treated like pure gold and fairy dust.

 I’m always being asked what photography gear I personally use and can recommend, so here are some suggestions: